-Analysis of rare variants: Due to the low frequency of rare variants, testing these variants individually, such as the χ2 test, Fisher’s exact test, Cochran-Armitage trend test and logistic regression, may be underpowered.101,102Therefore, it is a necessity to jointly test multiple variants at a given locus/genomic interval.
+Analysis of rare variants: Due to the low frequency of rare variants, testing these variants individually, such as the χ2 test, Fisher’s exact test, Cochran-Armitage trend test and logistic regression, may be underpowered.101,102Therefore, it is a necessity to jointly test multiple variants at a gene, given locus/genomic interval.
 There are two basic strategies for locus based testing.
 One is a multivariate method that combines information across multiple variants at a given locus and test them simultaneously.
-A multivariate generalization of Student’s t test,103 proposed by our investigator Dr. Momiao Xiong, is one of the methods.
+A multivariate generalized test,103 proposed by our investigator Dr. Momiao Xiong, is one of the methods.
 Other methods include multivariate distance matrix regression104 and kernel based association test.105 The second strategy is to collapse rare variants in an individual across a locus by frequency and potentially functional consequences as measured by MAPP,92,93 PolyPhen,94-96 SIFT97 and PANTHER98-100 programs.
 Additionally, the quality score of the variants can be incorporated in the analyses as well.106 These methods for testing rare variants, in general, are less powerful than the methods jointly test both common and rare variants together (see preliminary data and description below).

 Application of the functional principal component analysis to jointly test common and rare variants in family samples: Recently, Dr. Xiong has developed the FPCA and SFPCA methods to jointly test common and rare variants discovered by NGS in a gene.32,63 These methods have better power than methods that test individual variants or simply clamp rare variants together.
 In this application, we extend the statistics to a general framework where multiple families and additional population structures are presented in the samples.
 Specifically, let be a genotypic function of the i-the individual, where t is the genomic position.
 The smoothed functional component scores is defined as , is a penalty parameter and is orthornomal eigen functions.
 Our purpose is to use the functional principal component scores to develop test statistics that can be applied to pedigrees.
 To achieve this, we first calculate the covariance matrix of the functional principal component scores.
 Let where is the number of principal components.
 We assume that the sampling covariance matrix within individual is estimated by .
 Let be the vector of averages of the functional principal component scores in cases and controls, respectively, and be the number of sampled individuals in cases.
 The test statistic is then given by Under the null hypothesis of no association of the genomic region, the statistic will be asymptotically distributed as a central distribution where is the number of functional principal components in the eigen equation expansion of genotypic functions.